OpenCS-ontology/section-and-bibliography-ie/README.md

 The information captured is written in a semantic manner based on ontology.
 For a given PDF file, an application generates a corresponding TTL file with all the relevant data extracted.

-To be specific, the application tries to extract the following contest:
+To be specific, the application tries to extract the following content:

 1. Bibliographical data, which is an ordered list of bibliographical entries, which is usually located at the end of the document.
 Each entry may contain the following information:
     - Raw text - the whole bibliographical reference text as it appears in the Bibliography section.